 This roster lists all regional members of the Navy League of the United States, their membership category and national membership expiration data.
 The roster also shows those that are members of the Camden - Kings Bay Council.

 Each year, the Camden - Kings Bay Council prepares and submits an Annual Report to the national Navy League.
-The Annual Report documents the events, activities and other support provided to the sea services, the community and our youth programs during the year.
+The Annual Report documents the events, activities and other support provided to the sea services, the community and our youth programs during the previous year.
 The information in the Annual Report is used by the national organization to recognize Councils as Outstanding, Meritorious or Honorable Mention.
-Accompanying the Annual Report is a digital Scrapbook which provided visual documentation of our activities.
-Kudos to Council Historian Debbie Morin for creating an outstanding digital version which can be viewed here.

 Please print, compete and return this form to join the Camden - Kings Bay Navy League Council.
 Note: you must already be a member of the national Navy League of the United States before you can join our Council.
 Current members will be sent a membership renewal form approximately two months prior to their membership expiration, and will receive a Second Notice approximately one month prior to expiration.

 A completed Form 5512 is required to be submitted by all civilians wishing to enter Naval Submarine Base Kings Bay to attend a Camden - Kings Bay Council event being held on the SUBASE.
 Download the Form and Instructions here (for best results use MS Internet Explorer), complete the Form and mail, fax or email to SUBASE Security.